fleetdm/fleet/docs/Contributing/Configuration-for-contributors.md

 SMTP settings in Fleet can be configured using the `smtp_settings` section of the `config` YAML file.
 To see all settings in this file, check out the [configuration files documentation](../Using-Fleet/configuration-files/README.md#organization-settings).

 > **Warning:** Be careful not to store your SMTP credentials in source control.
-The best practice to configure SMTP [via the Fleet UI](../Deploying/Configuration.md#configuring-single-sign-on-sso).
+The best practice is to configure SMTP [via the Fleet UI](../Deploying/Configuration.md#configuring-single-sign-on-sso).

 ### smtp_settings.authentication_method

-The authentication method to use when the authentication type is `authtype_username_password`.
+Use this authentication method when the authentication type is `authtype_username_password`.

-- Optional setting (string).
+- Optional setting (string)
-- Default value: `authmethod_plain`.
+- Default value: `authmethod_plain`
 - Possible values:
   - `authmethod_cram_md5`
   - `authmethod_login`